Miss USA 2018 Sarah Rose Summers Hails From ‘The Cornhusker State’

 Naturally, as beauty pageants have done since time immemorial, evening gown, swimsuit and interview portions of the competition were also aired.

 It was the interview portion of the competition that got interesting, of course, because the question that was asked of the top three contestants was, “what would you write on a blank sign on the way to a hypothetical march?”
 A loaded question, to be sure, but one that all three contestants answered with aplomb.

-Miss Nebraska said that she would write something to the effect of “speaking your voice,” whatever that means.
+Miss Nebraska said that she would write something to the effect of “speaking your voice.”
 Miss North Carolina said that she would encourage people to march for “your body, your rights,” while Miss Nevada said that she would vow to end homelessness.

 The Miss USA 2018 competition also featured a montage that touched on the #MeToo movement — all of the contestants spoke on the movement, what it meant to them, and — if relevant — how the #MeToo movement applied in their everyday lives.